brandontict/ESP32-Enviromental-Platform/readme.md

 Select "Mail" and generate password
 Use this password, NOT your regular Gmail password!

-Joint effort between Claude and I.

-Pre: Have Micropython installed*
-     DHT22 sensor connected *

-*Installation: Using Thonny or webrepl upload the python code as " main.py " .

 <b>version 3</b>
 <img width="1465" height="794" alt="image" src="https://github.com/user-attachments/assets/05e25fa7-8435-4521-a1ab-8dfab2e42aed" />